BenjaminPayne/star-wars/README.md

 Early on I knew I wanted to split the planet list and planet detail aspect of this task into the routes `/planets` and `/planets/:id`

 This would allow me to decouple the list of planets from the detail of an individual planet.

-A problem arose when trying to query a planet by identifier.
-The `planet` response from the `api/planets` endpoint didn't include an reference to a "planet identifier".
+Originally I was planning on having the name of the planet be the `:id` in the route e.g. `localhost:4200/planets/tatooine`, but the API only supported retrieving planets via an arbitrary number field, e.g. `/api/planets/1`

-An simplified response from `api/planets` looked as such:
+A simplified response from `api/planets` looked as such:

 ```
+// GET /api/planets

 {
   ...
   results": [